-- English majors interested in earning a minor in an additional subject;
+- English majors interested in earning a minor in another subject;

-- Non-English teaching majors interested in earning an additional minor teaching endorsement in English;
+- Non-English majors interested in earning a minor in English;

 - Elementary education majors interested in earning a Pre-endorsement in English.

 An Academic Minor is a university term for a student’s second area of study, usually around 21 credits in the field.
-The minor is listed after your major on your diploma and transcript when you graduate.
+The minor is recorded on your transcript when you graduate.
 Minor requirements are listed in the catalog.
-Academic minors have nothing to do with teaching.
+They do not certify you to teach the minor subject.

 A Minor Teaching Endorsement is a teaching certificate by which the state grants you the right to teach a school subject in addition to your major subject.
 You can earn any number of minor teaching endorsements.
-You may earn them while you are earning your major certificate, or you can earn them after you start teaching.
-You must complete a major teaching endorsement before you can teach with any minor endorsements.
-It is possible, but not automatic, that you could earn both the minor teaching requirement and an academic minor, but check requirements carefully as they are often not the same.
+You may earn them while you are earning your major certificate, or you can earn them after you start teaching, or both.
+You must complete a major teaching endorsement before you can teach with any further endorsements.
+It is possible, but not automatic, that you could earn both the minor teaching requirement and an academic minor, but check requirements carefully.

-You must also pass the Praxis II in any additional endorsement areas you wish to teach (e.g. minor endorsements), meeting the same qualifying score as majors in the subject.
+You must also pass the Praxis II in any additional minor endorsement areas you wish to teach, meeting the same qualifying score as majors in the subject.
 In addition, you need to complete a classroom internship supervised by the department of Teacher Education in the additional subject.

-Minor Teaching Endorsements in English Teaching for non-English majors
+Teaching Endorsements in English Teaching for non-English Majors

 Students who wish to earn a minor teaching endorsement in English must follow the requirements specified in the BSU Catalog under English Minor Certification Endorsement.